Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

-DUBAI, United Arab Emirates (AP) — Iran’s new supreme leader released his first statement since succeeding his late father, saying Thursday that Iran would keep up its attacks on its Gulf Arab neighbors and use the effective closure of the strategic Strait of Hormuz as leverage against the United States and Israel.
+DUBAI, United Arab Emirates (AP) — Iran’s secretive new supreme leader on Thursday vowed to keep up attacks on Gulf Arab countries and use the effective closure of the strategic Strait of Hormuz as leverage against the United States and Israel.
+It was his first public statement since being chosen to succeed his father, who was killed in an Israeli strike.

-Supreme Leader Ayatollah Mojtaba Khamenei, 56, who Israel suspects was wounded in the opening salvo of the war, did not appear on camera, and his statement was read by a state TV news anchor.
-The statement included a vow to avenge those killed in the war, including in a strike on a school that killed over 165 people.
+Supreme Leader Ayatollah Mojtaba Khamenei, 56, who Israel suspects was wounded in the opening salvo of the war, has not appeared in public since then.
+In the statement read by a state TV news anchor, he vowed to avenge those killed in the war, including in a strike on a school that killed over 165 people.

-Khamenei has not been seen in public since the start of the war.

-Iran's unrelenting attacks on shipping traffic and energy infrastructure in the Persian Gulf had earlier pushed oil back above $100 a barrel, as American and Israeli strikes pounded the Islamic Republic with no sign of an end to the war in sight.
+U.S. and Israeli strikes have exacted a heavy toll on Iran’s leadership, military and ballistic missile program but have failed to topple the government, which U.S. President Donald Trump has at times suggested is his goal.

 Iran is trying to inflict enough global economic pain to pressure the United States and Israel to halt their bombardment, which began on Feb.
-28 and killed Supreme Leader Ayatollah Ali Khamenei.
-Iran's president said Thursday said its attacks would continue until Iran gets security guarantees against another assault, indicating that even a ceasefire or U.S. declaration of victory might not halt the conflict.
+28. Those strikes killed Supreme Leader Ayatollah Ali Khamenei — Mojtaba's father — and the younger Khamenei's wife.

-U.S. President Donald Trump has meanwhile promised to “finish the job,” even though he claimed Iran is “virtually destroyed.”
+Trump has meanwhile promised to “finish the job,” even though he claimed Iran is “virtually destroyed.”
+He said in a social media post Thursday that ensuring Iran does not develop a nuclear weapon was a higher priority than soaring oil prices.

 Iran-backed Hezbollah militants meanwhile launched some 200 rockets from Lebanon at northern Israel while sirens rang out and loud booms from the interception of Iranian missiles could be heard in other areas.
 Israel launched another wave of attacks on Tehran and in Lebanon, where 11 people were killed.

 The U.N. refugee agency said up to 3.2 million people in Iran have been displaced by the ongoing war.
 It said most have fled from Tehran and other major cities toward the north of the country or rural areas.
-At least 759,000 people have been internally displaced in Lebanon, it said.
+Around 800,000 people have been internally displaced in Lebanon, prompting fears of a humanitarian crisis.

 Israel’s military on Thursday warned residents of an even larger area of southern Lebanon to leave their homes.
 It said they should move north of the Zahrani River, which at its midpoint is about 35 miles (56 kilometers) away from the border with Israel.